 End-of-Year Tax Summary

-Business owners that closed more than 1 order in a given tax year will be emailed an End-of-Year Tax Summary by January 31st.
+Business owners that closed more than 1 order in a given tax year will be emailed an End-of-Year Tax Summary.
 This report includes the following information for your business:

 The IRS requires that Stripe, our payment processor, provide 1099-Ks to users that exceeded $20,000 in Total Invoices AND 200 transactions in the previous tax year.
 If you meet these requirements, you will be mailed a 1099-K to your legal address on file.
 You can update your legal address in the Boss app (Business tab ➡ Identity section).
 The 1099-K is typically mailed end of January.